avanastar/avanastar/README.md

 - 🥀 22 y/o
 - 🖤 woman
-- 🖥️ arch btw

 ## 💭 About me

-im currently a web and mobile dev student. i like cyber security, networking, and messing with computers in general.
+i like cyber security, networking, and messing with computers in general i also have a degree in web and mobile app development.

 [//]: <> (Links)